stephensalim/APNEquipLabs/content/AMI Inspector Lab/Store_Golden_AMI_metadata.md

 * The **UserData** section will contain our bootstrap instructions to install AWS Inspector Agent.

 ---
-**IMPORTANT NOTE:**  You must use a compatible InstanceType that is supported by your AMI, to find the compatible `InstanceType` for your golden AMI follow below steps.
-(But for simplicity you can use **t2.large** this has been tested).
+**IMPORTANT NOTE:**

-Each AMI has a list of compatible `InstanceTypes`.
-The `InstanceType` is a required parameter for launching an EC2 instance from a golden AMI.
+You must use a compatible InstanceType that is supported by your AMI, to find the compatible `InstanceType` for your golden AMI follow below steps.
+Or just use t2.large for simplicity.
 To find a compatible `InstanceType` for your golden AMI:

 1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/console/home) and navigate to the [EC2 console](https://console.aws.amazon.com/ec2/).
 2. Choose **Launch Instance**.
 On the **Choose an Amazon Machine Image** (**AMI**) page, choose **My AMIs**.